omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 #### eWallet's user (User custody) -> eWallet (Full custody)

+Prerequisite: The user in the scenario below should have funds on Plasma already.

 1. Using eWallet B mobile app, the user scans a QR code to pay for his purchase at eWallet A (10 `ABC`) using funds stored in his Ethereum wallet (any currency).
 That QR code contains a string composed of an `ewallet_pub_key` and a transaction request ID.
 2. eWallet B mobile application calls the `transaction_request.consume` endpoint sending the content of the QR code.
 3. eWallet B detects that the received public key doesn't match its own, meaning the transaction request is hosted by another eWallet.